manmohanjit/hack-it-2021/README.md

 The hall module contains Hall and Seat entities.
 Each hall has many seats.
 This application can have multiple halls available so concurrent shows can be sold at the same time in different halls.

 ### Showtime Module
-Each movie will have multiple showtime, that have a one-to-one relationship to halls.
+Each movie will have multiple showtime, that can be linked to different halls.

 ### Category Module
 Each movie will also have multiple ticket types and prices.

 ### Inventory Module
-The inventory module links halls, showtimes and categories to keep track of available tickets.
+The inventory module links hall seats, showtimes and categories to keep track of available tickets.

 ### Order Module
 Orders will interact with multiple module repositories to validate, store and list orders.